Colin Powell

 Powell was born in New York City in 1937 to parents who immigrated from Jamaica.
 He was raised in the South Bronx and educated in the New York City public schools, earning a bachelor's degree in geology from the City College of New York.
 He joined the Reserve Officers' Training Corps while at City College and was commissioned as a second lieutenant on graduating in 1958.
 He was a professional soldier for 35 years, holding many command and staff positions and rising to the rank of four-star general.
 He was commander of the U.S. Army Forces Command in 1989.

 Powell's last military assignment, from October 1989 to September 1993, was as Joint Chiefs of Staff chairman, the highest military position in the United States Department of Defense.
-During this time, he oversaw twenty-eight crises, including the invasion of Panama in 1989 and Operation Desert Storm in the Persian Gulf War against Iraq in 1990–1991.
+During this time, he oversaw 28 crises, including the invasion of Panama in 1989 and Operation Desert Storm in the Persian Gulf War against Iraq in 1990–1991.
 He formulated the Powell Doctrine, which limits American military action unless it satisfies criteria regarding American national security interests, overwhelming force, and widespread public support.
 He served as secretary of state under Republican president George W. Bush.
 As secretary of state, Powell gave a presentation to the United Nations Security Council regarding the rationale for the Iraq War, but he later admitted that the speech contained substantial inaccuracies.
 He resigned after Bush was reelected in 2004.

 In 1995, Powell wrote his autobiography, My American Journey and then in retirement another book titled, It Worked for Me: In Life and Leadership (2012).
 He pursued a career as a public speaker, addressing audiences across the country and abroad.
 Before his appointment as Secretary of State he chaired America's Promise.
-In the 2016 United States presidential election, Powell, who was not a candidate, received three electoral votes from Washington state for the office of President of the United States.
+In the 2016 United States presidential election, Powell, who was not a candidate, received three electoral votes from Faithless Electors in the State of Washington for the office of President of the United States.
 He won numerous U.S. and foreign military awards and decorations, including the Purple Heart.
 His civilian awards included the Presidential Medal of Freedom (twice), the Congressional Gold Medal, the Presidential Citizens Medal, and the Secretary's Distinguished Service Award.
 Powell died from complications of COVID-19 in 2021, while being treated for a form of blood cancer that damaged his immune system.